Get started

 • Choose a business structure.
 LLCs, Corporations and Limited Partnerships must register their structure with the CA Secretary of State before registering locally.

 • Apply for an Employer Identification Number (EIN), also known as a Federal Tax ID Number from the Internal Revenue Service (IRS).
 This is used to identify your business and allows you to hire employees.
-If you are a sole proprietor without employees, you may choose to use your Social Security Number instead.
+If you are a sole proprietor without employees, an EIN is optional and you can use your Social Security Number instead.

 • Register your business with the City and County of San Francisco through the Office of the Treasurer and Tax Collector.